 Bran Castle is easily the most famous landmark in Romania.
-It’s hidden passages, narrow staircases, and the haunted atmosphere makes it a must-visit destination for any tourist.
-It’s one of the main reasons Transylvania kept it’s mystical and occult image throughout the years.
+Its hidden passages, narrow staircases, and haunted atmosphere make it a must-visit destination for any tourist.
+It’s one of the main reasons Transylvania kept its mystical and occult image throughout the years.

 When planning trips to Romania, include a 3-day journey in medieval Transylvania.
 Book the tour today.